 - Adequate documentation to verify revenue reduction of 25 percent or more in 2020 relative to 2019 – only for loans greater than $150,000

 - Loans of $150,000 or less will need to provide this documentation either at loan application or the forgiveness application

 *No additional documentation to verify payroll costs if:

 - Borrower uses 2019 figures to determine average monthly payroll

 - Arvest is the lender for applicant’s first and second PPP loans

 - Arvest already has the relevant documentation

 As an SBA Preferred Lender, Arvest is eager to help small businesses.
-Again, we will provide an update as soon as we are able to accept applications.
 Full program details are available here on the SBA website.